LucaVellage/Student_Course_Matching/README.md

-# Gale-Shapley algorithm to match students and professors
+# Implementation of Gale-Shapley Algorithm to Match Students with Professors
 #### Leticia Figueiredo Collado, Luca-Verona Vellage, Isabella Urbano-Trujillo, Daniyar Imanaliev, Daniel Boppert
 #### Spring Semester 2024 - Data Structures & Algorithms final project - Master of Data Science for Public Policy

-Folders:

-1. Code
+### **Folder Structure:**

+**1. Implementatio of Gale-Shapley Algorithm:**

-1.1 algo_stuff
+1.1 `Code/Algorithm/First_Iteration_Random`
-    Anything that touches on the current state of dev for the inner workings for the gs algorithm.
-    Currently also holds synthetic data creation.
-This should move from initial "hardcoded" data to an "undefined" structure so it can take the input data frome the flaskapp.
-1.1.1 first_iteration
-     Includes the "naive" implementation for a random allocation and then handles even preferences.
+     Includes the first naive implementation of the GS-Algorithm to match students with professors, by random allocation and based on even preferences.

-1.1.2 max_spots
-     Handles the allocation when professors have different numbers of spots available.
-1.1.3 unequal_sets
+1.2 `Code/Algorithm/Limited_Capacities`
+     Manages allocation in cases where professors have a limited number of available supervision spots.
+Consequently, the number of students that can be matched to each professor varies across professors but remains finite.

+1.3 `Code/Algorithm/Unequal_Preferences`
-     Handles the allocation for limited preferences for students and professors, which means students dont rank all professors and viceversa.
+     Manages allocation in scenarios with limited capacities, where students and professors rank each other.
+The rankings are non-exhaustive, meaning not all professors rank all students, and vice versa.

+**2. Frontend: FlaskApp:**

+The application used to deployed on the website: https://lfcollado.pythonanywhere.com/ yet is no longer active.

+To run flaskapp locally run in terminal:

+`pip install -r requirements.txt`
+`python app.py`

 ### **Gale–Shapley Algorithm**

 The Gale-Shapley algorithm, also known as the stable marriage problem, is a solution for pairing individuals from two sets, such that there are no unstable pairs.
 It's a fundamental algorithm used in various matching scenarios, like assigning medical students to professors for projects.